arpit-agr/arpit-blog/STYLEGUIDE.md

 # Style Guide

+- Add a period to the end of a bullet point if it contains a sentence

 ## Semantics

 - Use the <i> to mark text that is in an alternate tone or mood, such as foreign words, thoughts, technical terms, taxonomical designations.